Protoss78/multi_thumb_slider/README.md

 The live demo showcases all the features of the multi-thumb slider with interactive examples you can test in your browser.

-**Having issues with the live demo?** Check out our [Debug Page](https://protoss78.github.io/multi_thumb_slider/debug.html) to troubleshoot common problems.

 ## Features

-- **Multiple Thumbs**: Set multiple values on a single slider track
+- **Multiple Thumbs**: Set multiple values on a single slider track with intuitive drag-and-drop interaction
-- **Draggable Interface**: Intuitive drag-and-drop interaction for each thumb
+- **Generic Type Support**: Full support for `int`, `double`, `enum`, and other comparable types
 - **Range Constraints**: Thumbs automatically respect boundaries of neighboring thumbs
-- **Generic Type Support**: Use with `int`, `double`, `enum`, or other comparable types
-- **Customizable Appearance**: Customize colors, sizes, and styling
+- **Customizable Appearance**: Extensive styling options for colors, sizes, and visual elements
-- **Responsive Design**: Adapts to different screen sizes and orientations
+- **Responsive Design**: Adapts to different screen sizes and orientations with smooth animations

-- **Smooth Animations**: Visual feedback during interactions
+### Visual Features
+- **Tickmarks & Labels**: Configurable tickmarks with positioning options (above, below, on-track)
+- **Tooltips**: Interactive tooltips with custom formatting and styling
-- **Segment Display**: Built-in segment visualization with customizable content types and styling
+- **Segment Display**: Built-in segment visualization with multiple content types
+- **Custom Formatting**: Flexible value formatting for currency, percentages, weights, and more

+### Interactive Features
+- **Segment Editing**: Add and remove segments dynamically with visual buttons
-- **Custom Segment Descriptions**: Edit and customize segment descriptions with interactive popup dialogs
+- **Custom Descriptions**: Edit segment descriptions with interactive popup dialogs
+- **Read-Only Mode**: Display-only mode for data visualization
+- **Touch-Friendly**: Optimized for mobile and desktop interaction

+### Advanced Features
+- **Enum Support**: Native support for enum types with educational examples (Dan ranks, difficulty levels)
+- **Value Formatting**: Built-in formatters for common use cases (currency, percentage, weight)
-- **Segment Data Access**: Retrieve complete segment information including values and custom descriptions
+- **Segment Analysis**: Calculate and display segment widths, ranges, and custom descriptions
+- **Event Callbacks**: Rich callback system for value changes, segment edits, and description updates

 ## Getting Started